 - To be even more prepared in the event of an emergency, have a fire extinguisher in your kitchen.

-- Make sure your deep fryer is dry, not switched on, and away from any water source before filling it with oil.
+- Ensure your deep fryer is dry, not switched on, and away from any water source before filling it with oil.

-When deep-frying any form of food, frozen or not, you must always be cautious and watchful in order to avoid any unintentional incidents.
+When deep-frying any food, frozen or not, you must always be cautious and watchful to avoid any unintentional incidents.

 Advantages of deep-frying